opencontainers/tob/CHARTER.md

    nominated and elected by the OCI Members and serve for a period of two (2) years.
 Each OCI Member may nominate one (1) candidate for election.

 h.
-Initial elections of TOB members shall be run using the Condorcet-IRV method through the Cornell online service (http://civs.cs.cornell.edu/).
-The TOB may change the methodology or service used in future elections via a two-thirds approval vote of the then-serving TOB.
+Elections of TOB members shall be run using the Condorcet-IRV method through the Cornell online service (http://civs.cs.cornell.edu/).

 i.
 The TOB shall elect a TOB Chair.
 The nominee with the most votes from the TOB members shall win the Chair position for a term of one (1) year.
 In the